 The second thing to do in order to make a prequel work is to focus less on the “What happens” and focus more on the “How it happens”.
 When we first meet Kanan in this episode, he is far from the man we see in Power.
 He is a smart but kind boy who loves his family.
 But hidden amongst that is a spark of the brutal killer we know him as.

 What this creates is something of a tragedy, as we begin watching Kanan go from a boy scared of losing his mother to one day murdering his own son in cold blood.
-This internal conflict is played wonderfully by Mekai Curtis.
+Mekai Curtis played Kanan’s internal conflict.
 The former Disney Channel actor delivers a commanding leading performance that shows both the conflicted kid he is and glimpses of the man he is destined to become.

 Raising Kanan Episode 1, Mekai Curtis as Kanan Stark